CIL-Rio/WebexConnectMerakiEngagement/README.md

 # Webex Connect

-Webex Connect is a CPaaS service.
-I is responsible for validating the guest identity using whatsapp.
+[Webex Connect](https://cpaas.webex.com/) is a CPaaS service.
+It is responsible for validating the guest identity using whatsapp.

+# Meraki

+[Meraki](https://meraki.cisco.com/) is a platform responsible for creating and managing Networks.
+It is responsible for providing the guest Wifi network.

 ## Other Supporting Services